nachiket-trivedi/HackAGame-FB-2019-Hackathon-San-Francisco/README.md

 5. ngrok

 A multiplayer game developed in Facebook San Francisco Hackathon 2019.
-Developer: Manasa Hari
+Developer: Nachiket Trivedi
 Team: #16
-Other team members: Nachiket Trivedi, Alaukika Diwanji, Susane Zell.
+Other team members: Manasa Hari, Alaukika Diwanji, Susane Zell.

 Here's a sample for you: